Dev-123-win/Rewardly-/blueprint.md

 - **Noise Background:** A subtle noise texture is applied to the main background for a premium feel.
 - **Custom Fonts:** The app uses Google Fonts for a unique and visually appealing typography.
 - **Responsive Design:** The app is designed to be responsive and adapt to different screen sizes.
+- **About and Legal:**
+    - An "About" screen provides links to the app's legal documents.
+    - Includes a "Privacy Policy" and "Terms & Conditions" that are displayed from markdown files.
+    - Links to these documents are available on the Home, Login, and Register screens.

 ### Admin